w3c/paint-timing/presentation-timestamps.md

 ### 01. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

 It exposes timing information of a platform/OS operation, namely "VSync".
+This is already exposed to some extend by the `requestAnimationFrame` callback timestamp.
+It is necessary in order to reflect to web developers the impact on user experience performance in practice, as other metrics offer approximations that lose too much information.

 #### 02. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?